Multicell experiments for marginal treatment effect estimation of digital ads: Setting

 \subsection{Experimental design}

 There are several methods to estimate the conditional expectations in expression (\ref{eq:dec_problem1}) from data; arguably, one preferred way to collect these data is by running an experiment, ideally one in which treatment itself is randomly assigned to the experimental units.
-However, it is often the case, such as the one we consider, that the experimenter, in this instance the firm, does not fully control treatment assignment and therefore cannot randomize it.
-The most common solution in these situations is to randomize \textit{eligibility} to receive treatment instead, which is the experimental design we address.\footnote{If an experiment is infeasible, the firm could apply a model to observational data.
+However, often the experimenter, in this instance the advertiser, does not fully control treatment assignment and therefore cannot randomize it.
+The most common solution is to instead randomize eligibility to receive treatment, which is the experimental design we address.\footnote{If an experiment is infeasible, the advertiser could apply a model to observational data.
 However, lacking an exogenous source of variation on treatment, it may be difficult to reliably estimate treatment effect parameters due to unobservable confounds that are correlated with both treatment and outcomes \citep{gordon_zettelmeyer_2019,gordon_moakler_zettelmeyer_2022}.}

 Let $Z$ be an indicator for whether the unit is \textit{eligible} to receive treatment, which we assume is randomly assigned.
-Following \cite{hv2005}, let treatment be given by:
+Following \cite{hv2005}, treatment is given by:

-where $\nu(\cdot)$ governs the process of selection into treatment.
-While $\nu(\cdot)$ is common to all users within an eligibility condition, variation across users in the unobservable $U$ creates user-specific exposure to ads.
+where $p(\cdot)$ governs the process of selection into treatment.
+While $p(\cdot)$ is common to all users within an eligibility condition, variation across users in the unobservable $U$ creates user-specific exposure to ads.
 Consequently, $U$ can be interpreted as the ease with which the advertiser can expose the user to their ads due to unaccounted factors, such as an individual-specific propensity to be active on the platform.
 Since the objects in equations (\ref{eq:obs_out}) and (\ref{eq:sel_eq}) vary across individuals, this is a model with essential heterogeneity in the sense of \cite{huv2006}.

 Following \cite{mst2018}, we maintain the following standard assumption. \begin{assum} \subasu $U \independent Z$, where $\independent$ denotes statistical independence. \\ \subasu $\mathbb{E} \left [Y_d \middle \vert Z,U \right ] = \mathbb{E} \left [Y_d \middle \vert U \right ]$ and $\mathbb{E} \left [Y_d^2 \right ]< \infty$ for $d\in\{0,1\}$. \\ \subasu $U$ is continuously distributed. \end{assum}